-NOW, THEREFORE, BE IT RESOLVED by the MetroPlan Orlando Board that the Fiscal Years 2024/2025 and 2025/2026 Orlando Urban Area Draft Unified Planning Work Program and budget are approved and authorized to be submitted to the Florida Department of Transportation and the appropriate Federal agencies and that the Executive Director is authorized to execute all appropriate Federal authorizations and assurances to support this document, submit and execute grant applications, contract awards and other documents relating to the receipt of grant funding; that the line item budget and transfer of line item funds within a UPWP task is approved; advertising of budgeted contractual/consulting services are approved; and that the Executive Director is authorized to sign and execute regular billings for costs incurred against Unified Planning Work Program Task elements on behalf of MetroPlan Orlando.
+NOW, THEREFORE, BE IT RESOLVED by the MetroPlan Orlando Board that the Fiscal Years 2024/2025 and 2025/2026 Orlando Urban Area Unified Planning Work Program and budget are approved and authorized to be submitted to the Florida Department of Transportation and the appropriate Federal agencies and that the Executive Director is authorized to execute all appropriate Federal authorizations and assurances to support this document and submit and execute all grant applications to the State and FHWA and FTA for the Transit Planning Funds, Transportation Disadvantaged Trust Funds, Highway Planning and Construction Grant, Federal Highway Administration, Local Agency Program Agreements, other agreements and contracts related to the UPWP and budget, and to execute the grant contracts and agreements when awarded; that the line item budget and transfer of line item funds within a UPWP task is approved; advertising of budgeted contractual/consulting services are approved; and that the Executive Director is authorized to sign and execute regular billings for costs incurred against Unified Planning Work Program Task elements on behalf of MetroPlan Orlando.

-CERTIFICATE • • • • • • • • • • • • • • • • • • • • as chairman of the MetroPlan Orlando Board, certifies esolution adopted at a legally convened meeting of the Commissioner Cheryl Grieb, Chair Passed and duly adopted by the MetroPlan Orlando Board at its meeting on: Wednesday, March 13, 2024 ATTEST: Lisa Smith Sr. Board Services Coordinator & Recording Secretary
+CERTIFICATE The undersigned, duly qualified serving in the role as chairman of the MetroPlan Orlando Board, certifies that the foregoing is a true and correct copy of a Resolution adopted at a legally convened meeting of the MetroPlan Orlando Board.
+Commissioner Cheryl Grieb, Chair Passed and duly adopted by the MetroPlan Orlando Board at its meeting on: Wednesday, May 8, 2024 ATTEST: Lisa Smith Sr. Board Services Coordinator & Recording Secretary